vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Setting up the second level domain

 Well, no one could describe this process better than the Github itself.
 So the root article can be found [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).
-You'll be most possibly setting and apex domain (like example.com), for this case the exact info can be found
+But you'll be most possibly setting and apex domain (like example.com), for this case the exact info can be found [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE2OTEwNDQzLDk4MDMyMjI0LDQ3NzA2Mz
+eyJoaXN0b3J5IjpbLTIwODcwOTk2NzcsOTgwMzIyMjQsNDc3MD
-AzNSwxNDA1NjA0NjEsMTQzNjkzNjIxMiwxNzQxMTMzNjEsMTk4
+YzMDM1LDE0MDU2MDQ2MSwxNDM2OTM2MjEyLDE3NDExMzM2MSwx
-MjI1MTAwNiwtMjA4ODc4ODAzLC02NzI2MzAzNjMsNDQzMDU4MD
+OTgyMjUxMDA2LC0yMDg4Nzg4MDMsLTY3MjYzMDM2Myw0NDMwNT
-A4LDE5NTUyNzA5NDksMTEzODIwODMwMywtMTMzNzg4NjUwMiwx
+gwMDgsMTk1NTI3MDk0OSwxMTM4MjA4MzAzLC0xMzM3ODg2NTAy
-MzAxOTMyNDAyLDE3NjYyMzg1ODEsMTA4ODU5MDY4NCwxMjkwOT
+LDEzMDE5MzI0MDIsMTc2NjIzODU4MSwxMDg4NTkwNjg0LDEyOT
-k5MTY1XX0=
+A5OTkxNjVdfQ==
 -->